theochem/horton/doc/tut_espfit.rst

-transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but one is free to implement these in customized scripts that use the the ESP cust functions obtained with ``horton-esp-cost.py``.
+transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but one is free to implement these in customized scripts that use the the ESP cost functions obtained with ``horton-esp-cost.py``.

 ``horton-esp-test.py`` -- Test the ESP quality of a given set of charges